ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 :::tip Wallet V4
-In addition to basic verification process we learned bellow for the Wallet V3, Wallet V4 smart contracts [extracts the opcode to determine whether a simple translation or a transaction associated with the plugin](https://github.com/ton-blockchain/wallet-contract/blob/4111fd9e3313ec17d99ca9b5b1656445b5b49d8f/func/wallet-v4-code.fc#L94-L100) is required.
+In addition to basic verification process we learned bellow for the Wallet V3, Wallet V4 smart contracts [extracts the opcode to determine whether a simple translation or a message associated with the plugin](https://github.com/ton-blockchain/wallet-contract/blob/4111fd9e3313ec17d99ca9b5b1656445b5b49d8f/func/wallet-v4-code.fc#L94-L100) is required.
 To match this version, it is necessary to add the `storeUint(0, 8).` (JS/TS), `MustStoreUInt(0, 8).` (Golang) functions after writing the seqno (sequence number) and before specifying the transaction mode.
 :::

-### External Transaction Creation
+### External Message Creation

-To deliver any internal message to a blockchain from the outside world, it is necessary to send it within an external transaction.
+To deliver any internal message to a blockchain from the outside world, it is necessary to send it within an external message.
 As we have previously considered, it is necessary to only make use of the `ext_in_msg_info$10` structure, as the goal is to send an external message to our contract.
 Now, let's create an external message that will be sent to our wallet:

 <Tabs groupId="code-examples">
 <TabItem value="js" label="JavaScript">